The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Deutsche Bahn's IC buses do not include separate seating classes.
 Instead, all travelers benefit from free WiFi during their journeys.
 There's an "entertainment portal" which provides movies and TV content to consume along the way, air conditioning keeps on-board temperatures pleasant, and the seats are spacious enough to relax.
 There are electrical outlets beside every seat, backrests are adjustable, and there's the option of purchasing a range of snacks and drinks.
 Travelers can take two pieces of hold luggage with them, and items must measure less than 28" x 20" x 12".
 Oversized baggage fees don't apply, so only items keeping to those measurements will be accepted.
 Unfortunately, it's not possible to transport bikes on DB buses, and pets are also not allowed (unless they are guide dogs for blind passengers).
 Each DB bus has a single dedicated wheelchair space, which must be reserved in advance.
 However, folding wheelchairs can be stored in the cabin if travelers are able to sit in conventional spaces.
 It may also be worth noting that on-board toilets are not wheelchair accessible, something to think about before boarding buses to Prague.

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Germany
+International entry status: Entry is partially open for citizens and permanent residents of Germany

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Passengers board their bus most frequently from München Hbf and travel around 0 mile (s) / 0 km from the city center to this bus station.
+Passengers board their bus most frequently from München Hbf and travel around 1 mile (s) / 1 km from the city center to this bus station.

-Passengers traveling this route most often arrive at Praha, Hlavní Nádraží and need to travel approximately 0 mile (s) / 0 km from the bus station to the city center in Prague.
+Passengers traveling this route most often arrive at Praha, Hlavní Nádraží and need to travel approximately 1 mile (s) / 1 km from the bus station to the city center in Prague.